MicrosoftDocs/visualstudio-docs/docs/python/quickstart-02-python-in-visual-studio-project-from-template.md

 ---
 title: "Quickstart: Create Python project from template"
-description: Follow guided steps to create a Visual Studio project for Python by using the built-in template for a basic Flask application. ms.date: 04/02/2024 ms.topic: quickstart
+description: Follow guided steps to create a Visual Studio project for Python by using the built-in template for a basic Flask application. ms.date: 04/11/2024 ms.topic: quickstart
 author: cwebster-99
 ms.author: cowebster
 manager: mijacobs
 ms.subservice: python

-# CustomerIntent: As a developer, I want to develop Python applications in Visual Studio so I can quickly create new projects by using built-in templates.
+# CustomerIntent: As a developer, I want to create new projects by using built-in templates so I can quickly develop Python applications in Visual Studio.
 ---

 # Quickstart: Create Python project from a template in Visual Studio